Ishaan-Dev5/sanatak/sprint-2/StaticCodeAnalysis.md

 ##  Introduction

-This guide explains a straightforward approach to implementing Static Code Analysis in a React project using SonarQube.
+This guide explains a straightforward approach to implementing Static Code Analysis in a Python project using SonarQube.
 It helps automatically detect coding errors, style violations, and potential security issues early in development, ensuring cleaner, more maintainable, and secure code.

 ---
 ## What is Static Code Analysis?

 Static Code Analysis is the process of examining source code without actually executing it.
 It relies on automated tools to identify issues such as syntax errors, code smells, potential security vulnerabilities, and violations of coding standards, helping developers improve code quality, maintainability, and security early in the development lifecycle.

 ---
-## Why Use Static Code Analysis in React CI?
+## Why Use Static Code Analysis ?
 | Reason                         | Description                                                  |
 | ------------------------------ | ------------------------------------------------------------ |
 | **Early Issue Detection**      | Identify problems during development rather than at runtime. |